-The COVID-19 protein subunit vaccine (Novavax) protects against infection from the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) that causes COVID-19.
+The COVID-19 protein subunit vaccine (Novavax Nuvaxovid) protects against infection from the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) that causes COVID-19.
 The vaccine causes your body to produce antibodies that will help protect you from getting sick if exposed to the virus.
 The vaccine is approved by Health Canada.
+For more information, visit Immunize BC: How vaccines work.